OctoPrint/devtools/testrig/README.md

 # Testrig

-Testrig with two test Pis and one Pi4 as controller.
+Testrig with two test Pis (2, 3 or 4) and one Pi4 as controller.

 ![](testrig.jpg)